isomerpages/cris-precise/_research/PRECISE SG100K Resource/Call for Proposals 2026 (CFP 2026).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PRECISE_SG100K_Resource_Table.png">
 </div>
-<p>* Comprehensive details about Clinical Data and other Health-related datasets
-can be found in the TRUST Data Catalogue on the <a href="https://trustplatform.sg/member-login/" rel="noopener nofollow" target="_blank">TRUST Member's Portal</a> after registering as a TRUST member.</p>
 <p><em>TRUST (“Trusted Research and Real world-data Utilisation and Sharing Tech” Platform) is a national health-related data governance framework and analytics platform that catalyses health data research and innovation to improve health.
 It supports public-private partnerships and enables anonymised health-related research and real-world data to be brought together, accessed and used in an expeditious and secure manner.</em>
 </p>
 <p>The linked PRECISE-SG100K Resource will be accessible on the <a href="https://trustplatform.sg/" rel="noopener nofollow" target="_blank">TRUST platform</a>.